FateMeetsLuck/dmildew/README.md

 ## Caveats

 This language is stricter than JavaScript.
 Global variables cannot be redeclared unless they are undefined by setting them to `undefined`.
 Local variables cannot be redeclared in the same scope likewise.
+However, it is possible to check if a variable is defined using the `isdefined` function of the standard library, which takes a string value equal to the variable name.
 Semicolons are required in a manner similar to C# or Java.

 Since all programs are run in a scope, the `var` keyword declares variables that are stored in the global scope, while `let` and `const` work the same as in ES6.
 This is more similar to Lua.

-For-in loops cannot iterate over chars in a string so one has to write a regular for-loop that checks the length.
+In interpreted mode, for-in loops cannot iterate over chars in a string so one has to write a regular for-loop that checks the length.

-To declare a function to be stored in an object, one must write `objectName.fieldName = function(...)...` as `function objectName.fieldName(...)...` declarations do not work.
+To declare a function to be stored in an object, one must write `objectName.fieldName = function(...)...` because `function objectName.fieldName(...)...` declarations do not work.

 Binding classes by extending ScriptObject will not work and is not supported.
 Script classes that extend native D classes must call `super` in a constructor for it to work even if there are no parameters.